-Richard Branson hates cruise ships, so why'd he build one?
+What it's like on Virgin's adults-only cruise ship

 To create all this, Virgin Voyages pulled together a team of designers who are more accustomed to working on land, such as Roman and Williams, who are known for New York's Ace Hotel.

-Among other things, they designed the Manor, a theater that turns into a nightclub.
-You enter it by way of a massive tunnel drenched in stars.
-The space has a stage that moves around so audiences can interact and a bright neon sign on the wall that says, "If you want to dance, dance!
+Among other things, they designed the Manor, a nightclub you enter it by way of a massive tunnel drenched in stars.
+The Red Room space, an immersive theater, has a stage that moves around so audiences can interact and a bright neon sign on the wall that says, "If you want to dance, dance!
 If you can't see something, move!
 If you want a drink, grab a drink!"

 The Scarlet Lady's "well-being pool."